-Each year our labs host numerous undergraduate and high school student interns through partnerships with universities and local non-profit organizations, like Rainier Scholars.
+Our labs host undergraduate and high school student interns through partnerships with universities and local nonprofit organizations, like Rainier Scholars.
 We are honored to play a role in building the career of future scientists.

 Bringing a Love of Science to the Community